 30 Years Ago: Reba McEntire Joins the Grand Ole Opry

 McEntire’s induction into the hallowed hall came nine years after she made her Grand Ole Opry debut in 1977.
 That evening, she was originally planning on performing two songs, but her time on stage was reduced to one song due to an unexpected appearance by Dolly Parton.

-Clearly McEntire holds no ill will, as she has said that the Grand Ole Opry is still one of her favorite places to perform.
+The country legend has said that the Grand Ole Opry is still one of her favorite places to perform.